forons/forons.github.io/datasets/wikilinkgraphs-resolved-redirects/index.md

 ### What is the total size of the dataset, the number of files and the largest file in the dataset?

-The total dataset size is 1.2TB, divided among the languages like this:
+The total dataset size is 8.4GB, divided among the languages like this:

-* 110G    dewiki/
+* 924M    dewiki/
-* 638G    enwiki/
+* 3,5G    enwiki/
-* 94G     eswiki/
+* 662M    eswiki/
-* 111G    frwiki/
+* 844M    frwiki/
-* 77G     itwiki/
+* 483M    itwiki/
-* 23G     nlwiki/
+* 512M    nlwiki/
-* 31G     plwiki/
+* 416M    plwiki/
-* 73G     ruwiki/
+* 659M    ruwiki/
-* 13G     svwiki/
+* 528M    svwiki/

-The dataset contains 978 files.
-The average file size is 1.3GB and the largest file is ~13GB (the file from svwiki, which is just one chunk).
+The dataset contains 162 files.
+The average file size is 56.1MB and the largest file is 451MB (enwiki's latest snapshot on 2018-03-01).

 ### How are files organized?